rafaelkonlechner/cdl-digital-twin/README.md

 ## Getting Started

 ### Install dependencies

 You will need to install these dependencies in order to get started:
 * Docker: API version 1.12+
 * Blender: 2.78c

 ### Setup Blender

-Blender requires a few extra libraries in order to be able to publish and subscribe to MQTT messages.
-This can be done by installing the Python package manager `pip` and using it to install further libraries.
+Blender requires a few extra libraries in order to be able to publish and subscribe to MQTT messages and render images.
+This can be done by adding scripts and libraries to your *User Preferences*.
+Go to ***File > User Preferences > File > Scripts*** and select the `blender-scripts/` directory from the project.
+Save the selection by hitting ***Save User Settings***.

-TBD

-Finally, open `Pick-and-Place-Simulation.blend` with Blender.
-Make sure to select **"Blender Game"** in the engine selection on the top - it might be set to **"Blender Render"**.
-Hitting `p` will start the simulation.
+Finally, open the simulation file `Pick-and-Place-Simulation.blend` with Blender.
+Make sure to select **"Blender Game"** in the engine selection on the top &mdash; it might be set to **"Blender Render"**.
+Hitting the `p` key will start the simulation.

-### Startup Services
+### Start up Services

 In the project home directory, run `docker-compose up`.
-This will start (and install) all required services to control and monitor the robot in your browser.
+This will run (and install) all required services to control and monitor the robot in your browser.
 After all services started, visit [http://localhost:8080](http://localhost:8080) for the dashboard.

 ## Documentation